Warfion/Azure-Sentinel/Scripts/Watchlist/New-MsSentinelWatchlist/README.md

 - ***Workspace Retrieval***:
     - Retrieves the specified Azure workspace.
     - Constructs the API path for accessing the watchlist if the workspace exists.

+- ***CSV File Processing***:
+    - Reads and processes the content of the provided CSV file.
+    - Validates the itemsSearchKey against the CSV headers.

+- ***Watchlist Creation***:
+    - Constructs the payload with watchlist details and raw CSV content.
+    - Uses Invoke-AzRestMethod to create the watchlist via the constructed API path.
+    - Provides feedback on the watchlist creation status.

 ## Result